44 results found

 Willis J, Wu N, Pickering M, 2020, Staged selective parser combinators, Proceedings of the ACM on Programming Languages, Vol: 4, Pages: 1-30, ISSN: 2475-1421

 Parser combinators are a middle ground between the fine control of hand-rolled parsers and the high-level almost grammar-like appearance of parsers created via parser generators.
 They also promote a cleaner, compositional design for parsers.
 Historically, however, they cannot match the performance of their counterparts.This paper describes how to compile parser combinators into parsers of hand-written quality.
 This is done by leveraging the static information present in the grammar by representing it as a tree.
 However, in order to exploit this information, it will be necessary to drop support for monadic computation since this generates dynamic structure.
 Selective functors can help recover lost functionality in the absence of monads, and the parser tree can be partially evaluated with staging.
 This is implemented in a library called Parsley.

-Innes S, Wu N, 2019, Tic Tac types: A gentle introduction to dependently typed programming (Functional Pearl), Pages: 40-51
+Innes S, Wu N, 2019, Tic Tac Types A Gentle Introduction to Dependently Typed Programming (Functional Pearl), 4th ACM SIGPLAN International Workshop on Type-Driven Development (TyDe), Publisher: ASSOC COMPUTING MACHINERY, Pages: 40-51

 Wu N, 2018, Welcome from the chair

 Gibbons J, Henglein F, Hinze R, et al., 2018, Relational algebra by way of adjunctions, 23rd ACM SIGPLAN International Conference on Functional Programming (ICFP), Publisher: Association for Computing Machinery (ACM), Pages: 86.1-86.28, ISSN: 2475-1421